 Practical Advice: please read this before hiring a new IT guy.

-Unlike most of independent computer technicians, fully staffed IT companies have number of technicians with various skills and a larger pool of resources to acquire and utilize most modern computer diagnostics and maintenance tools.
+Unlike most of the independent computer technicians, fully staffed IT companies have a number of technicians with various skills and a larger pool of resources to acquire and utilize most modern computer diagnostics and maintenance tools.
 Because some of those tools are used across the clients’ networks, it actually brings the cost of services down, and it accumulates into significant savings over the period of time.
 It allows for more affordable services, without compromising the quality of the work.
 Having an option to lease hardware versus standard purchasing may also be attractive for some of the businesses, – and it is something that is typically available through an authorized VAR (value-added reseller) company but not through an individual “guy”.

 Mistake #2 Assume all is safe once IT company takes over.